 - Review the Filters in Step 4 to ensure the Contact meets all criteria.

 - Review the Column Selections in Step 4.
 In some cases, the Contact may not be made available if a column references data that does not exist.
+Remove columns one at a time until the Contact is displayed.

 - Verify that the Mailing Type is correct, and that the Contact meets the eligibility criteria for that Mailing Type, as outlined in the article Blast Email - Mailing Types.